Michal Snunit: Biography

 Michal Lerner (later Snunit) was born in Kibbutz Ein Hahoresh, which her Belgian-born parents helped to found.
 She studied Hebrew literature and theater at Tel Aviv University.

-She is married to Zvi Elpeleg.
+She was married to Zvi Elpeleg until his death in June of 2015.

 Literary career

 From 1975 to 1979, Snunit was the editor of a weekly magazine.
 In addition to her books for young readers, she has published articles on children's literature and written lyrics for children's musicals.

 The Soul Bird is a poetic story for children about the relationship between ourselves and our soul.
 It has sold 400,000 copies in Israel and has been translated into over 25 languages.
-Its appeal is similar to that of St Exupéry's The Little Prince, using the simple language of childhood to convey a deeper philosophical message.
+Its appeal is similar to that of Saint-Exupéry's The Little Prince, using the simple language of childhood to convey a deeper philosophical message.

 She is a 2005 recipient of the Prime Minister's Prize for Hebrew Literary Works.